Social-Evolution-and-Behavior/anTraX/docs/classification.md

 ### Validating classification and retraining

-Once tracklet in the experiment are classifed, the extract-trainset app can be used to validate the results and export new examples if needed.
-For a classified experiment, the app will display also the assigned label.
-If it is incorrect, or if it is unclassified (labeled 'Unknown' although it is identifiable), you can add its images to the trainset the same way as before.
+Once the tracklets in the experiment are classified, the *extract-trainset* app can be used to validate the results and export new examples if needed.
+For a classified experiment, the app will display the assigned label for each displayed tracklet.
+If it is incorrect, or if it is unclassified (labeled 'Unknown' although it is identifiable), you can add its images to the training set the same way as before.
 Don't forget to choose the correct label before exporting!

-The 'Filter by autoID' option in the 'Tracklet' menu can be used to show only tracklets assigned with a specific label.
+The ***Filter by autoID*** option in the ***Tracklet*** menu can be used to show only tracklets assigned with a specific label.

-Optionally, you can formally evaluate the performance of the classifier by marking each classification as 'Correct', 'Wrong' or 'Should not have an ID' (if the tracklet is not identifiable).
-Doing that for a set of tracklet will give an estimate of the classifier performance per-tracklet and per-frame.
+Optionally, you can formally evaluate the performance of the classifier by marking each classification as ***Correct***, ***Wrong*** or ***Should not have an ID*** (if the tracklet is not identifiable).
+Doing that for a set of tracklets will give an estimate of the classifier performance per-tracklet and per-frame.

-Once the trainset has been expanded, train the classifier and rerun classification in the same way as before.
+Once the training set has been expanded, train the classifier and re-run classification in the same way as before.

 ![trainset extraction](images/extract-trainset2.png)